-- (a). amounts billed and payable to the Municipality for rates or the provision of any municipal service; - (b). amounts billed and payable to any service provider of the Municipality in respect of any municipal service provided by the service provider concerned on behalf of the Municipality, and - (c). any other monetary amounts owing to the Municipality. - (b) The Credit Control & Debt Collection policy as approved by Council, has been enshrined in a Municipal policy in terms of the Local Government: Municipal System Act No. 32 of 2000 and such Policy will be binding on the public, officials and Councilors of the Local Municipality of King Sabata Dalindyebo and no interference in the process will be permitted. - (c) The Policy is applicable until such time as it is reviewed and any revisions to the Policy approved by Council. - (d) All acts performed in terms of the above approved Policy, will not be invalidated due to the timing differences between approval and promulgation. - (e) All acts performed as mentioned in the previous paragraph will be ratified with the promulgation of the Municipal Policy.
+- (a) This Policy applies to all administrations within the defined boundaries of the King Sabata Dalindyebo Local Municipality and all debtors of these administrations. - (b) The Credit Control & Debt Collection policy as approved by Council, has been enshrined in a Municipal policy in terms of the Local Government: Municipal System Act No. 32 of 2000 and such Policy will be binding on the public, officials and Councilors of the Local Municipality of King Sabata Dalindyebo and no interference in the process will be permitted. - (c) The Policy is applicable until such time as it is reviewed and any revisions to the Policy approved by Council. - (d) All acts performed in terms of the above approved Policy, will not be invalidated due to the timing differences between approval and promulgation. - (e) All acts performed as mentioned in the previous paragraph will be ratified with the promulgation of the Municipal Policy.

-1.20bjective Of The By-law
+1.2 Objective Of The Policy

-The objects of this By-law are to:-
+The objective of this policy is to: